New York City Misdiagnosis Attorney

 - Missed Diagnosis.
-The doctor tells the patient he is completely healthy when the patient has an illness or disease.
-This could result in further complications.
+Occurs when a doctor informs a patient that he or she is completely healthy when the patient actually has a serious disease or illness.

 - Failure to Recognize Complications.
-The doctor makes the right diagnosis, but fails to recognize complications that worsen the illness or condition.
+Occurs when the correct diagnosis is made, but the doctor fails to recognize complications that worsen the condition.

 - Failure to Diagnose a Related Disease.
-The doctor correctly diagnoses one disease but fails to diagnose another related disease.
-A related disease goes hand in hand with the primary condition or has a higher risk of incidence in patients with the primary disease.
+Occurs when a doctor accurately discovers and diagnoses one disease, but fails to diagnose another related disease present in the patient.

 - Failure to Diagnose an Unrelated Disease.
-The doctor correctly diagnoses one disease but fails to diagnose an unrelated second disease.
+Occurs when the doctor accurately pinpoints one disease, but fails to recognize another unrelated disease present in the patient.

 Contact a New York City Medical Malpractice Attorney